nightduck/ros2_executor_evaluations/README.md

 Install any remaining dependencies with

 		cd ros2_executor_evaluations
-		source /opt/ros/rolling/setup.bash
 		./setup.sh

 It may prompt you for your password.
+Afterwards, close and reopen the terminal so the environmental changes can take effect.

 You then need to build the system.
 It must be built on the Pi because ROS2 doesn't support cross compilation.
 Note that because it is being built on the Pi, the following command will take 3 hours.